 If too much brake fluid is added, it can spill on the engine and burn, if the engine is hot enough.
 You or others could be burned, and the vehicle could be damaged.
 Add brake fluid only when work is done on the brake hydraulic system.
-When the brake fluid falls to a low level, the brake warning light comes on.
-See Brake System Warning Light \Rightarrow 102.

 Brake fluid absorbs water over time which degrades the effectiveness of the brake fluid.
 Replace brake fluid at the specified intervals to prevent increased stopping distance.
-See Maintenance Schedule \Rightarrow 311.
+See Maintenance Schedule ⇒ 320.